-With more widespread and intense participation of young children and teenagers in sports these days, elbow injuries are becoming more and more common.
+With more widespread and high-level participation of young children and teenagers in sports in recent times, elbow injuries are becoming more common.
 The sports most likely to cause elbow injury are gymnastics and baseball (particularly pitchers and catchers) although athletes of all types and skill level are prone to elbow injury.
 Learn more about some of these causes of elbow pain in young athletes.

 - Osteochondritis Dissecans (OCD) of the Capitellum